owid/etl/docs/guides/data-work/update-data.md

 ## 8. Archive old grapher datasets
 For convenience, we should archive grapher datasets that have been replaced by new ones.

+!!! note
-NOTE: This step is a bit cumbersome, feel free to skip if you don't feel confident about it.
+    This step is a bit cumbersome, feel free to skip if you don't feel confident about it.
 There is [an open issue](https://github.com/owid/owid-grapher/issues/3308) to make this easier.

 - Go to [the grapher dataset admin](https://admin.owid.io/admin/datasets).
 - Search for the dataset (type "Near-surface").
 Click on it.